On This Blog

 The Constable family owned two corn-grinding watermills on the river Stour, at Flatford and at Dedham.

-The fisher boy also bears Constable’s trademark touch of red (the LeGuin quotation in the site’s motto field is similarly touched (as is, methodologically, putting the absent mill into the picture)).
+The fisher boy also bears Constable’s trademark touch of red (the LeGuin quotation in the site’s motto field is similarly touched (as is, methodologically, putting the absent mill into the picture)).2

 This blog’s editorial design seeks to forcibly drag us both away from the dopamine-addled doom-loop of the infinite scroll, so we have time to think and feel, not just react.
-From the blogger’s perspective, a topical schedule forces that; I won’t be writing about whatever the latest excitation might be on Thursday, I’ll be writing about Climate (having had time to gather sources, and my thoughts).
-Similarly with the daily schedule; if an alarm goes off somewhere, I don’t need to rush to post about that latest demergency; the framework helps me put “the tyranny of the urgent” in its place.
-NOTE: I’m pretty busy in my retirement, so I hope the 9-5-including-breaks approach in the sidebar is doable, as my previous 1:00 (pm) to 5:00 (am) days on the infinite scroll ultimately were not; the news flow was making me crazy and the task of keeping up with it was wrecking my health.
-I want time in the evening for my other literary and artistic endeavors.
-We’ll find out, and adjust.
+From the blogger’s perspective, a topical schedule forces that; I won’t be writing about whatever the latest excitation might be on Thursday, I’ll be considering Climate (having had time to gather sources, and my thoughts).
+Similarly with the daily schedule; if an alarm goes off somewhere, I don’t need to rush to post about that latest demergency; the framework helps me put “the tyranny of the urgent” in its place.3

 From a reader’s perspective, I hope the slower, more contemplative place is a “unique selling proposition,” albeit without the selling.
 The editorial design is meant to recapture our attention from social media, and the media generally.
 I agree it’s important to be aware of the news flow, but better to do it from above, fishing into it, not caught up in the rush and the slop of being in the millrace itself.
 Honestly, right now, the way social media algorithms work, it’s as if we had to buy our butter and eggs from a crack dealer.

-That said, I picked Drupal. because I’m familiar with it.
-Drupal, it must be confessed, is a bit of a pig.
+That said, I picked Drupal, because I’m familiar with it.
+Drupal, it must be confessed, is a bit of a pig; when it’s good, it’s very, very good, but when it’s bad, it’s horrid.
 There are times when this famous “engineer’s chart” seems relevant:

 did_you_fuck_with_it.png